-A Tweet is a message posted on Twitter.com that appears immediately to all Twitter users who have chosen to follow the person who posted the message.
+A Tweet is a message posted on Twitter.com that appears immediately to all Twitter users who follow the person who posted the message.

 Tweets are limited to 140 characters.
-These short messages allow you to disseminate information, communicate in real time with large groups, and archive conversations.
+You can disseminate information, communicate in real time with large groups, and archive conversations.
 The required brevity can spark creativity as well as reduce the information stream into digestible amounts.
-Many websites have a Twitter button for quickly sharing resources with your Twitter followers.
+Many websites have a Twitter button so that you can share resources with your Twitter followers.

-- In your Blackboard course, navigate to a content area or folder.
+- In your course, navigate to a content area or folder.

-- Point to Build Content in the action bar and select Item.
+- Select Build Content to access the menu and select Item.

-- In the content editor, select HTML Code View.
+- In the editor, select HTML Code View.
 In the pop-up window, paste the code.

-- Click Update.
-The content editor shows a link.
+- Select Update.
+The editor shows a link.

-- Click Submit.
+- Select Submit.
 The content area displays the Twitter widget with an automatically updating list of Tweets.

 You can also create a Blank Page in your course menu and embed the Twitter widget there.

 Use Twitter's Getting Started Guide to learn the basics.
-Once you are comfortable, consider extending your Twitter use with some of these ideas.
+After you're comfortable, you can extend your Twitter use with some of these ideas.

 |Global faculty lounge||Network with other education professionals and institutions across the world.
 Ask for advice, benefit from others’ experiences, and keep up with trends in your field.|